- Transferring photos from your iPhone to your PC is a necessity, but sometimes certain issues can appear.

 If you are facing a similar problem, here are a few quick solutions to fix this error on your Windows PC.

-What to do if the computer won’t import pictures from iPhone?
+What can I do if the PC won’t import pictures from iPhone?

 1. Keep your iPhone unlocked

 Apple does not allow any transfer of data between devices if the iPhone is locked.
 If your iPhone is locked, you may encounter the Something went wrong error.